toufiqksl/SpringBootFormHandler/readme.md

+# SpringBootFormHandler
 Handling Form Submission

 URL : https://spring.io/guides/gs/handling-form-submission/

 This guide walks you through the process of using Spring to create and submit a web form.

-What you’ll build
+What youâ€™ll build

 In this guide, you will build a web form which will be accessible at the following URL:

 http://localhost:8080/greeting
 Viewing this page in a browser will display the form.
 You can submit a greeting by populating the id and content form fields.
 A results page will be displayed when the form is submitted.

-What you’ll need
+What youâ€™ll need

 About 15 minutes
 A favorite text editor or IDE